 Skip to content

-Fitzpatrick Skin Types for IPL
+Fitzpatrick Skin Type Chart for IPL Safety

-The Fitzpatrick classification describes skin Types I to VI based on baseline pigmentation and response to ultraviolet (UV) exposure.
-In intense pulsed light (IPL) for meibomian gland dysfunction (MGD) and ocular rosacea, Fitzpatrick type is one of the most important factors in determining how aggressively you can treat while protecting the epidermis.
+The Fitzpatrick classification describes skin Types I through VI based on baseline pigmentation and response to ultraviolet (UV) exposure.
+In intense pulsed light (IPL) treatment for meibomian gland dysfunction (MGD) and ocular rosacea, Fitzpatrick type is one of the most important factors in determining how aggressively you can treat while protecting the epidermis.

 Melanin is a competing chromophore.
 Lighter skin types (I and II) have less epidermal melanin, which typically allows higher fluence and shorter pulse durations with a wider safety margin.
 Darker skin types (V and VI) have denser epidermal melanin that absorbs more of the delivered energy, increasing the risk of burns, dyspigmentation, and scarring if standard settings are used.
+The Fitzpatrick skin type chart below summarizes the classification features for each type.

 For Types III and IV, or for any patient with recent sun exposure, a test spot in a discreet preauricular area can help assess tolerance before completing a full treatment pass.
 After the test spot, assess for excessive erythema, edema, or early blistering before proceeding.